 Customer/Trade Name — (on reverse of cylinder) for whom the cylinder was originally made (optional).

-Aluminum cylinders in normal service, particularly those having a brushed finish, can pick up grime and scuffing which mar appearance.
-There are a variety of commercial aluminum cleaners available which can be used to clean and improve this appearance.
-Please make certain that the product used is specifically marked "suitable for aluminum."
+Aluminium cylinders in normal service, particularly those having a brushed finish, can pick up grime and scuffing which mar appearance.
+There are a variety of commercial aluminium cleaners available which can be used to clean and improve this appearance.
+Please make certain that the product used is specifically marked "suitable for aluminium."
 Otherwise, serious damage could occur resulting in reduction in wall thickness and inherent strength.